rancher/rancher-docs/docs/pages-for-subheaders/helm-charts-in-rancher.md

 - On upgrades, ensure that you are not downgrading the version of the chart that you are using.
 For example, if you are using a version of Monitoring > `16.6.0` in Rancher 2.5, you should not upgrade to `100.x.x+up16.6.0`.
 Instead, you should upgrade to the appropriate version in the next release.

+### Prerelease Versions

+A version is considered to be a prerelease if it adheres to [the specification](https://semver.org/#spec-item-9) defined by [Semantic Versioning 2.0.0](https://semver.org/).
+For example, a Helm chart with a version of `0.1.3-dev.12ab4f` is considered a prerelease.
+Prerelease versions are not displayed by default and must be configured to do so.

+To display prerelease versions, follow these steps:

+1. Click on your user avatar in the upper right corner.
+1. Click **Preferences**.
+1. Under **Helm Charts**, select **Include Prerelease Versions**.

 ### Charts